satuelisa/StatisticalLearning/README.md

 9.4 using `scikit-learn`is explained in [Jason Brownee's blog post](https://machinelearningmastery.com/multivariate-adaptive-regression-splines-mars-in-python/).

-If you dislike the idea of splitting the feature space qinto non-overlapping subregions, _hierarchical mixtures of experts_ (HME) is a probabilistic variant of the tree-based approach (Section 9.5),
+If you dislike the idea of splitting the feature space into non-overlapping sub-regions, _hierarchical mixtures of experts_ (HME) is a probabilistic variant of the tree-based approach (Section 9.5),

 ### Homework 9